klemmchr/MvvmBlazor/README.md

 #### Dispose

-Since ViewModels are being injected through depencency injection the DI [takes care](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0#disposal-of-services) of disposing ViewModels.
+Since ViewModels are being injected through dependency injection in the scope of the component the DI [takes care](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0#disposal-of-services) of disposing ViewModels.